My Hospital Journey

 When it’s time for you to come for your appointment or procedure, the provider of your treatment will get in touch with you directly.
 Initially, that may be to check that your treatment is still needed or wanted, if you would be willing to travel to a different NHS or independent hospital for your procedure, or if you have certain underlying health conditions that may mean your treatment would only be suitable in an NHS hospital.
 You should aim to respond to these queries as soon as possible.

 Some appointments will be offered via video or telephone, where that is appropriate and possible for the patient.
-If you are required to attend in person it is likely that you will be asked to self-isolate and take a PCR test before attending the hospital for your appointment or procedure.

 If, for any reason, you are unable to attend your appointment or wish to cancel, please let us know at your earliest convenience using the number provided on your appointment letter.
 This will ensure we can give your appointment to someone else on the list in good time and the appointment is not wasted.